[To IT salesmen] Think of engineers as national idols!

 I think there are quite a few companies that have this structure

-The engineers have no idea how serious this project is!!
+The engineers have absolutely no idea how serious this project is!

-The sales people don't care about sales at all!!
+The sales team doesn't think about sales at all!

 This is how the two sides end up in a VS relationship where there is no room for compromise

-At first, I thought the same as the salesperson above.
+Initially, I thought the same way as the salesperson above.

-Looking back, I understand why the engineers were angry.
+Looking back now, I completely understand why the engineers were angry.

-Or rather, it wasn't that I didn't understand, but rather that I didn't have enough knowledge to understand.
+Or rather, it wasn't that I didn't understand, but rather that I lacked the knowledge to comprehend it.

 Of course you'd be angry

-Now that I've gained experience, I think I'm able to empathize with engineers.
-If
+I've gained more experience now and I think I'm finally able to empathize with engineers.

-you're a Beyond engineer reading this and you think, "Are you kidding me?", please tell me directly.
+If any Beyond engineers reading this article have something that makes you think, "Are you kidding me?!" then please tell me directly.

 Just kidding.
 Sorry.